xiaobo-liu/xiaobo-liu.github.io/_pages/conferences.md

 layout: page
 permalink: /conferences/
 title: Conferences
-description: List of upcoming conferences and workshops (which I *may* attend), as well as past events (*attended*), in reverse chronological order.
+description: List of upcoming conferences and workshops (which I <i>may</i> attend), along with those I have attended previously, in reverse chronological order.
 nav: true
 nav_order: 3
 ---